How it works

 Each tap is scored out of 100 by distance: land within ~10 miles and you bank the full 100.
 After that, points fall off fast at first, then flatten into a long tail, so an honest near-miss still scores while a wild guess on the wrong coast does not.

-Then the stakes escalate: storms 1 and 2 count at face value, storm 3 is worth ×2, and storms 4 and 5 are worth ×3 — a perfect day is 1,000 points (100 + 100 + 200 + 300 + 300).
-The later storms carry tougher clues, so the points you can win climb right along with the difficulty.
+Then the stakes escalate: storms 1 and 2 count at face value, storm 3 is worth ×2, and storms 4 and 5 are worth ×3.
+A perfect day is 1,000 points (100 + 100 + 200 + 300 + 300).
+The later storms carry tougher clues, so the points you can win climb right along with the challenge.

-03The storm scale
+03The storm scales

 04The colors and emojis